arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 In the data_visualization_seaborn.ipynb file, the code at the top of the file includes these import commands and the command to read the csv file for the data.
 Before you will be able to generate the plots in the rest of the module, you should run those lines of code.
 </div>

+## Scatterplots

+Scatterplots show the relationship between two continuous variables, one on the x-axis and one on the y-axis.
+Because they show each individual data point as a marker, they also provide a handy way to check visually for outliers.

+For more background on scatterplots, watch [this Kahn Academy series](https://www.khanacademy.org/math/cc-eighth-grade-math/cc-8th-data/cc-8th-scatter-plots/v/constructing-scatter-plot).

 ### Basic scatterplot